carmelgafa/carmelgafa.com/content/post/____ml_linearreg_gradientdescent.md

   - $$ a_0 := a_0 - \alpha \frac{\partial}{\partial a_0} MSE(a_0, a_1)$$
   - $$ a_1 := a_1 - \alpha \frac{\partial}{\partial a_1} MSE(a_0, a_1)$$

+The two parameters will be updated simultaneously, and the cost function will be evaluated at each iteration.
+A visual representation of the algorithm for one parameter, in this case $a_1$ is shown below.
 #### A note about the value of $\alpha$

 The value of $\alpha$ is the step size.
 It affects the precision and the speed of convergence, and should be tuned to the problem at hand.